Permutation Recovery on Manifold Data via Spectral Seriation: Introduction

-We provide the spectral convergence in $\ell_{\infty}$ norm, which works for both the open curve and closed loop cases, in the presence of high-dimensional noise $e_i$ and eigenvalue multiplicity.
-Our study suggests that \begin{itemize} \item for the closed loop case, the $\ell_{\infty}$ error has the same order as the $\ell_2$ error; \item for the open curve case, the $\ell_{\infty}$ error is significantly smaller than the $\ell_2$ error in \cite{peoples2021spectral}, if both endpoints are excluded. \end{itemize} The result in the open curve case may seem counter-intuitive since $\ell_{\infty}$ error is a stronger bound.
-It holds because large errors in the eigenvector estimation occur near the boundary, and our analysis can capture this delicate fact.
-Meanwhile, we would like to point out that our analysis is based on a very different framework.
-In particular, the matrix we analyze does not have a low-rank part with a nondegenerate eigenvalue gap, which is commonly assumed in other papers, such as \cite{abbe2015community,cai2018rate,chen2021spectral}.
+We establish spectral convergence in the $\ell_{\infty}$ norm for both the open-curve and closed-loop cases, in the presence of high-dimensional noise $e_i$ and eigenvalue multiplicity.
+Our results reveal several notable phenomena: \begin{itemize} \item for the closed-loop case, the $\ell_{\infty}$ error has the same order as the $\ell_2$ error; \item for the open-curve case, the $\ell_{\infty}$ error is significantly smaller than the $\ell_2$ error reported in \cite{peoples2021spectral} when both endpoints are excluded; \item for the open-curve case with endpoints, we provide a hybrid approach to integrate a simple graphical-distance-based refinement and spectral seriation that improves the $\ell_{\infty}$ error. \end{itemize} It may seem counterintuitive that our bound for the $\ell_{\infty}$ error is better than the $\ell_2$ error bound in the open-curve case.
+The key is that large errors occur mostly near the boundary, and our analysis captures this phenomenon explicitly.
+We also would like to point out that our analysis framework is fundamentally different from the settings commonly assumed in spectral perturbation theory.
+In particular, the matrix we analyze does not contain a low-rank component with a nondegenerate eigenvalue gap, a typical assumption in works such as \cite{abbe2015community,cai2018rate,chen2021spectral,ding2023learning}.